Prag8855/aab/content/guides/residence-permit.md

 - **[Freelance visa](/glossary/Freelance%20visa)** - [How to apply](/guides/how-to-get-a-german-freelance-visa)
     For freelancers and self-employed people who want to live in Germany.
 You must have clients in Germany.
 The [[Artist visa]] is a type of freelance visa.
 - **[[Student visa]]**
     For people who want to study in Germany.
 You must be enrolled in a German university.
 You can work during your studies.
+You can work while you study.
 - **[[Internship visa]]**
     For university students.[^6] This residence permit lets you do an internship in Germany.
 It's valid for 6 to 12 months.[^7]
 - **[[Job seeker visa]]**